Training Reasoning Models on Saturated Problems via Failure-Prefix Conditioning: Introduction

 To this end, we propose \textit{failure-prefix conditioning}, a simple and effective method for learning from saturated problems in RLVR.
-As shown in Figure~\ref{fig:method}, instead of sampling from the original question, this method explicitly targets failure-prone reasoning states.
-We identify rare incorrect rollouts from saturated questions, slice them into prefixes, and select the specific prefix lengths that maximize the learning signal (i.e., target accuracy $\tau=0.5$)~\cite{li2025disco}.
-Training on the resulting failure-prefix-conditioned dataset reallocates exploration toward failure-prone regions of the response space, enabling effective learning from saturated problems.
+As shown in Figure~\ref{fig:method}, instead of sampling responses from the original question, this method explicitly targets failure-prone reasoning states.
+We identify rare incorrect rollouts from saturated questions, and create new prompts consisting of the original question followed by a prefix of the incorrect rollout.
+We then select prefix lengths such that the resulting rollout accuracy is close to a target value $\tau$, which controls the difficulty of the resulting training examples.
+In practice, we set $\tau=0.5$, where the learning signal is maximized~\cite{li2025disco}.
+Training on the resulting dataset directs exploration toward failure-prone regions of the response space and improves its ability to recover from misleading early reasoning.

-We validate the effectiveness of this approach through an in-depth experimental study.
-Using DeepSeek-R1-Distill-Qwen-1.5B~\cite{guo2025deepseek} as our base model, we identify 1,000 saturated math questions where the model achieves a rollout accuracy 31/32 ($\approx97\%$).
-We apply failure-prefix conditioning to these questions and train our \textit{failure-prefix model} using RLVR on the resulting prefix-conditioned dataset.
-We compare our approach against two baselines: (i) the \textit{saturate model}, trained via standard RLVR on the same 1,000 saturated questions without prefix conditioning, and (ii) the \textit{medium model}, trained with standard RLVR on 1,000 medium-difficulty questions with rollout accuracy close to 50\%, the regime commonly regarded as maximizes the learning signal~\cite{zhan2025exgrpo,li2025disco}.

-We evaluate these models on various math reasoning benchmarks spanning a wide range of difficulty.
-The saturate model shows negligible improvement relative to the base model, confirming that standard RLVR training stalls on saturated questions.
-In contrast, training on the failure-prefix-conditioned dataset yields consistent and substantial gains over the base model across all benchmarks.
-This performance is on par with that of the medium model, demonstrating that failure-prefix conditioning can effectively recover learning signal from saturated problems.
-Notably, these improvements are achieved without inflating response length, indicating that our methodology preserves token efficiency.
-We also demonstrate that our approach is robust to the target accuracy hyperparameter $\tau$; while our default $\tau=0.5$ yields the best performance, ablation studies confirm that the method achieves comparable peak performance across a range of values.

-Next, we analyze why failure-prefix conditioning is effective.
-While standard RLVR primarily incentivizes better decision-making from the initial state, failure-prefix conditioning explicitly trains the model to recover from incorrect intermediate reasoning states.
-Consequently, the method promotes robustness to misleading partial trajectories early in the reasoning process.
-Empirically, we find that the failure-prefix model exhibits greater robustness to failure prefixes, showing a smaller drop in rollout accuracy compared to baseline methods.
-Additionally, we also observe a mild trade-off, where improved robustness to failure prefixes can occasionally reduce adherence to correct intermediate reasoning.